The IJNM Vision

 Grow into an Assistant Minister

-Members who are ready step into the Assistant Minister role — helping Ministers lead, preaching, and shepherding others in the group.
-Men serve as Male Assistant Ministers; women as Female Assistant Ministers.
+Members who are ready may step into the Assistant Minister role — helping Ministers lead, preaching, and shepherding others in the group.

 3